-The AD4630-24/AD4632-24 support several digital and data processing features that can be applied to the signal samples.
-These features are enabled and disabled via the control registers of the AD4630-24/AD4632-24.
-Figure 39 contains an ADC channel architecture block diagram showing the digital and data processing features available for each input channel.
+The AD4030-24/AD4032-24 supports several digital and data processing features that can be applied to the signal samples.
+These features are enabled and disabled via the control registers of the AD4030-24/AD4032-24.
+Figure 39 contains a signal processing architecture block diagram showing the available digital and data processing features.